afjal4/Precipitation-in-Sierra-Nevada/README.md

 We also analysed the effect of varied precipitation on a more local scale to analyse the dynamics of the

-by Afjal C, Arvind C, Tom A, Sahil B, Tianzong C, Connie C [1]https://earth.jaxa.jp/en/data/index.html [2]https://www.qgis.org [3]https://www.sciencebase.gov/catalog/item/60356a96d34eb120311748e8
+by Afjal C, Arvind C, Tom A, Sahil B, Tianzong C, Connie C, Yash P [1]https://earth.jaxa.jp/en/data/index.html [2]https://www.qgis.org [3]https://www.sciencebase.gov/catalog/item/60356a96d34eb120311748e8